Best Super Glue | Survival Tested & Reviewed

 There are many types of Gorilla tapes and glues that have been developed since the original Gorilla glue hit the shelves.
 They quickly became well-known for their excellent adhesiveness and durability in a wide range of applications.
 This gel version of their super glue happens to be the most versatile option of them all.

-• 4-pack of crimp tubes
+- Included: 4-pack of 3-gram crimp tubes

-• Max dry time: 45 seconds
+- Max dry time: 45 seconds

-• Bonds plastic, wood, metal, ceramic, rubber, leather, paper, and more
+- Bonds: plastic, wood, metal, ceramic, rubber, leather, paper, and more

-With great versatility and strength at an affordable price- it’s easy to see why the Gorilla Super Glue Gel is the best.
+With great versatility and strength at an affordable price, it’s easy to see why the Gorilla Super Glue Gel is the best.

 First Aid Super Glue